 - ⅓ cup grated parmesan plus extra

 - Heat 1 tablespoon olive oil over medium heat in a large saute pan.
 Add chopped butternut squash and saute until lightly browned, about 6-7 minutes.
 The butternut squash should be getting tender but won't be completely cooked.

 - Add chopped red onion and saute until tender, about 4 minutes.
-Add the sausage, breaking it up into smaller chunks.
-Saute until the sausage is browned, about 3 minutes.
+Add sausage, breaking it up into smaller chunks.
+Saute until sausage is browned, about 3 minutes.

-- Add the minced garlic, chopped swiss chard, and 1 teaspoon red chili flakes to the sausage mixture.
-Continue to cook until the chard is wilted, another 3 minutes.
+- Add garlic, swiss chard, and red chili flakes.
+Continue to cook until chard is wilted, another 3 minutes.
 Season mixture with salt and pepper and keep warm.

 - While vegetables and sausage are cooking, bring a pot of salted water to a boil.
-Cook the rigatoni until al dente, about 8 minutes.
-Drain the pasta, reserving ¼ cup of the pasta water.
+Cook rigatoni until al dente, about 8 minutes.
+Drain pasta, reserving ¼ cup of the pasta water.

 - Immediately add cooked rigatoni to sausage mixture along with ¼ cup reserved pasta water, creme fraiche, and grated parmesan.
 Stir to coat pasta in the sauce and continue to cook for 1-2 minutes.
-Season the pasta with salt and pepper.
+Season with salt and pepper.
 Sprinkle extra parmesan on top and serve immediately.